ahas-seminars/ahas-seminars.github.io/pages/contact.md

 permalink : "/contact/"
 ---

-+ For inqures about the conference, please contact Professor Kun Chen at kun.chen@uconn.edu.
++ For inqures about the seminar, please contact Shane J Sacco at shane.sacco@uconn.edu or Professor Kun Chen at kun.chen@uconn.edu.

 + For issues related to website, please contact Jun Jin at jun.jin@uconn.edu.